Chalarangelo/30-seconds-of-code/snippets/indentString.md

 Indents each line in the provided string.

-- Use `String.replace` and a regular expression to add the character specified by `indent` `count` times at the start of each line.
+- Use `String.prototype.replace()` and a regular expression to add the character specified by `indent` `count` times at the start of each line.
 - Omit the third parameter, `indent`, to use a default indentation character of `' '`.

 ```js